-Despite major knowledge gains through high quality research, unreliability of scientific evidence in the social sciences remains a challenge, as widely documented across the fields of public health and medicine (J. P. A. Ioannidis 2005), psychology (Simmons, Nelson, and Simonsohn 2011), political science (Humphreys, Sierra, and Windt 2013), and economics (Leamer 1983).
+Despite major knowledge gains through high quality research, unreliability of scientific evidence in the social sciences remains a challenge, as widely documented across the fields of public health and medicine (J. P. A. Ioannidis 2005), psychology (Rosenthal 1979; Simmons, Nelson, and Simonsohn 2011), political science (Humphreys, Sierra, and Windt 2013; Broockman, Kalla, and Aronow 2015), and economics (Leamer 1983; Chang and Li 2015).

-In response to this problem, BITSS was formed in 2012, and has developed into an international network of researchers and institutions committed to improving the standards of rigor and integrity in economics, political science, psychology, and related disciplines.
+BITSS was formed in 2012 in response to these problems, and has developed into an international network of researchers and institutions committed to improving the standards of rigor and integrity in economics, political science, psychology, and related disciplines.
 Central to its efforts is the identification of useful tools and strategies for increasing transparency and reproducibility in research, including the use of study registries, pre-analysis plans, version control, data sharing platforms, disclosure standards, and replications.
-BITSS identifies these tools and strategies by engaging the academic community through outreach and events including conferences, workshops and trainings, as well as funding research related to advancing the supply of and demand for transparency in social science research.